InfoMRV/siteweb/content/contact-us.md

 lang: en

 ---
-Développement Énergie Renouvelable Afrique inc. relies on the strength, responsiveness and performance of its organization.
+DERA Energy relies on the strength, responsiveness and performance of its organization.
 The determination and talent of our resources unites our organization in a spirit of transparency and civic responsibility.